myzhang1029/codes/python/CartoonAnalyzer/README.md

 # CartoonAnalyzer
 [中文介绍](#火柴人动画分析)
 I made this for YUSS's 37th sports meeting.
-Our teacher wanted us(about 1000 students) to make some pictures on the sports field with colored fans for te grade performance.
+Our teacher wanted us(about 1000 students) to make some pictures on the sports field with colored fans for the grade performance.
 Originally, for every every 40 students, 2 students were in charge of converting the picture(which is a set of ~20 colored bitmaps) to the list of colors a student had to show
 (which is an ordered list of 20 colors).
 That process was not only boring, time-consuming, but also risky(if you got one wrong, you would be criticized by name in front of the whole grade.
 The teacher also changes this cartoon almost every day!